-Skaftafell National Park is another area definitely worth a visit.
+Skaftafell Nature Reserve is another area definitely worth a visit.
 This oasis, surrounded by glaciers and black sand plains, offers a broad range of options for great hiking.
-Continue through Kirkjubaejarklaustur village, the Eldhraun lava field and the Mýrdalssandur plain, before you arrive in the Vík area.
+Continue through Kirkjubæjarklaustur village, the Eldhraun lava field and the Mýrdalssandur plain, before you arrive in the Vík area.
 We recommend you stop at Reynisfjara beach; a black sand beach famous for the Reynisdrangar rock stacks that rise from the sea just off the shore and for its basalt columns.